archlinux/signstar/resources/docs/design.md

 #### Threshold signatures

-To further manifest and strengthen a [reproducible builds] effort, it is possible to build a system in the future in which only reproducible artifacts are eligible for a signature.
+To further manifest and strengthen the [Arch Linux reproducible builds] effort, it is possible to build a system in the future in which only reproducible artifacts are eligible for a signature.

 In such a system, `m` build machines create the artifact in question and each request a signature from the Signstar system.
 Only if a threshold of `n` (where `n <= m`) identical artifacts is met, a signature is created.